ColinJClemence/DataScienceStuff/curriculum/week-08/1.3-lesson/readme.md

-### Finger Exercise 1.1.2 - Compute the Log-likelihood of the joint Bernoulli distribution
+### Compute the Log-likelihood of the joint Bernoulli distribution

 Instructions: Similar to Finger Exercise 1.1.1, we're going to ask you to find the MLE of a population parameter for some well-used distributions.